 Your adrenal glands make about 50 percent of your total androgens.
 You can estimate how much androgen is coming from your adrenal glands by measuring a hormone called dehydroepiandrosterone sulfate (DHEA-S) on a blood test.
 If only DHEA-S is elevated, but testosterone and androstenedione are normal, then you have predominantly adrenal androgen excess.
 If you have DHEA-S, testosterone, and androstenedione are all elevated, then you have ovarian androgen excess (discussed below).

-One cause of adrenal androgen excess is a relatively common genetic condition called non-classic (or late-onset) congenital adrenal hyperplasia (NCAH), which is diagnosed by a blood test for a hormone called 17-OH-progesterone.
+One cause of adrenal androgen excess is a relatively common genetic condition called non-classic (or late-onset) congenital adrenal hyperplasia (NCAH).
+It accounts for up to 9 percent of cases of androgen excess and is often misdiagnosed as PCOS.
+The test is 17-OH progesterone followed by genetic testing.

 Another cause of adrenal androgen excess is elevated prolactin.